microchip-pic-avr-examples/pic18f16q41-linear-led-current-regulator/README.md

 ## Wiring
 ![Schematic Diagram](./images/schematic.png)

 **Note: VDD can be 3.3V or 5V.
-However, 5V should be used with a protection resistor.**
+However, 5V should be used with a protection resistor, as the nano runs on 3.3V by default.**

 | Pin | Function
 | --- | --------